hitchdev/hitchstory/examples/website/README.md

 ## Run singular test in rewrite mode

-If you tweak the wordings in the command line app and run this, it will re-take the screenshots and re-take the GIF video recordings:
+If you tweak the wordings in the command line app and run this, it will re-take the screenshots and GIF video recordings:

 ```
 $ STORYMODE=rewrite ./run.sh pytest -k test_add_and_retrieve_todo